Family jokes and school struggles, film shows private side of Malala

 Yousafzai's Malala Fund, which support girls' secondary education, wants the film to be shown in schools to inspire students to stand against bullying, racism and human rights violations.

-The movie opens in theatres in the United States from Oct.
+The movie opens in theaters in the United States from Oct.
 2 before it is released in Britain later in the month.

 (Writing by Katie Nguyen, Additional reporting by Stella Dawson, Editing by Ellen Wulfhorst; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org)